 You Are What You Eat

-I have had a pretty good relationship with food through my life and I haven’t been a slave to it, but my turn to veganism and my study of food has given me broader view and understanding of what "You are what you eat" means.
+I have had a pretty good relationship with food through my life and I haven’t been a slave to it, but my turn to veganism and my study of food has given me broader view and understanding of the meaning of “you are what you eat.”

-This vegan journey I am on has made me realize a lot more that I am not separate from life around me.
-Our bodies are a small ecosystem that lives within a larger ecosystem, the earth.
+My vegan journey has made me realize that I am not separate from the life around me.
+Our bodies small ecosystems that live within a larger ecosystem; the earth.
 Our bodies are made of the substances of the earth, and it needs those same substances to maintain itself.
-It also needs those substances in a certain ratio, or our bodies are thrown out of sync.
-And don't you know it, the plant life around us is made up of those delicate balances.
+It also needs those substances in a particular ratio, or our bodies are thrown out of sync.
+Don’t you know it, the plant life around us is made up of that delicate balance.

-Ours bodies are living organisms and they need metals to survive.
-Shouldn’t metals just be in cars and buildings? (smile) Our bodies are carbon-based but they need trace metal elements to survive.
+Our bodies are amazing.
+They are living organisms and can you believe they need metals to survive?
+Shouldn’t metals just be in cars and buildings?
+(That was my attempt at humor.)
+Our bodies are carbon-based but they need trace metal elements to survive.
 We need to consume metals like iron, copper, zinc, and calcium.
 Yes, calcium is a gray alkaline earth metal and is essential for healthy bones and teeth.
-The natural life that grows from the earth absorbs these elements and other compounds from the soil of the earth and grows from it.
-Various seeds with their different genetic makeup use these elements and compounds it comes in contact with, and develops in a unique and balanced way by its genetic code.

-So now we have gone from eating foods that are naturally balanced to support our bodies, to eating foods that are unbalanced and contain growth-hormones, antibiotics, bacteria, foreign chemical substances, and illness.
-We are what we eat, so we now build our bodies from these unnatural and unbalanced substances which throw our bodies out of sync and interfere with the flow of our natural life energy.
+We have gone from eating foods that were naturally balanced and supported the health of our bodies, to eating foods that are unbalanced and contain growth-hormones, antibiotics, bacteria, foreign chemical substances, and illness.